-As a visitor to our school, either as a helper, supply teacher or someone who has come back to work either our children in any other capacity, it is important that you are aware of our Safeguarding and Child Protection procedures.
+As a visitor to our school, either as a helper, supply teacher or someone who has come backto work either our children in any other capacity, it is important that you are aware of our Safeguarding and Child Protection procedures.

-We have four Designated Safeguarding Leads at NHP: Harriet Fryer (DSL), Katie Shingler - Deputy DSL (DB), Thomas Primrose - Deputy DSL (JCB) and Nick Turner - Deputy DSL (PBG).
-Please inform one of the DSLs immediately if you have any Safeguarding or Child Protection concerns.
+We have six Designated Safeguarding Leads at NHP: Peter Whitmell - DSL, Sophie Kingshott Deputy DSL (OB), Claire Davies Deputy DSL (OB), Joanna Skeoch - Deputy DSL (UCB) Katie Shingler - Deputy DSL (PGB) - Ellen Kirby Deputy DSL (PGB), Please inform the DSL or one of the DDSL's immediately if you have any Safeguarding or Child Protection concerns.

-There are four main categories of abuse Physical abuse Sexual abuse Emotional abuse Neglect
+There are four main categories of abuse

+Physical abuse Sexual abuse Emotional abuse Neglect